Mastering the Romanian Deadlift and Barbell Squat for Ultimate Leg Growth

 Muscles Worked in the Romanian Deadlift

-This workout isn’t just another one—it’s a masterclass in engaging the posterior chain, targeting the muscles that define both strength and aesthetics.
-At the forefront are your hamstrings, which stretch and contract under load, building explosive power and sleek muscle definition.
-Your glutes also play a key role, firing relentlessly to drive hip extension and sculpt that coveted, rounded shape.
+This movement acts as a masterclass in full-body engagement.
+At the forefront are your hamstrings, which stretch and contract under heavy loads to build explosive power.
+Your glutes also play a primary role, firing relentlessly to drive hip extension and shape the gluteal muscles.

 How to Perform the Romanian Deadlift